Scroll to navigation

 Ignore non-optional labels in types.

-Pipe abstract syntax trees through preprocessor command.
+Pipe abstract syntax trees through the preprocessor command.

 Check principality of type inference.